jvikstrom/katacoda-scenarios/k8s-chaos-engineering/step5.md

 * force\_should\_kill: Guarantees that all eligable deployments will have pods be killed (i.e. make it not care about the mtbf value).
 * schedule\_immediate\_kill: Schedules pod kills sometime in the next 60 seconds.

-An example of a config file can be found in "default-kube-monkey-config.toml", to view it run `cat default-kube-monkey-config.toml`{{execute}}
+An example of a config file can be found in "default-kube-monkey-config.toml", to view it run `cat default-kube-monkey-config.toml`{{execute}}.
+All values in that config file are set to their default values.

 ## The deployment configs
 For configuring the deployments that we want to be killed by kube-monkey there are also a number of config options.